This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of colcannon.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Put the potatoes in a small pot and cover with cold water by at least one inch.
-Add 1 teaspoon of kosher salt, and bring to a boil.
-Boil until the potatoes are fork tender, 15 to 20 minutes.
+1. Boil the Potatoes: Place the potatoes in a small pot and cover with cold water by about an inch.
+Add salt and bring to a boil.
+Cook for 15–20 minutes, or until the potatoes are fork-tender.

-3. Return the pot to the stove and set over medium-high heat.
-Melt 2 tablespoons of the butter.
+3. Melt the Butter: Return the empty pot to the stove over medium-high heat.
+Melt the butter in the pot.

-4. Once the butter has melted, add the cabbage.
-Cook the cabbage for 3-4 minutes, or until wilted.
-Add the garlic and green onions and cook for 1 minute longer.
+4. Cook the Cabbage: Add the chopped cabbage to the melted butter and cook for 3–4 minutes, or until wilted.
+Stir in the garlic and green onions and cook for another minute.

-6. Use a fork or a potato masher and mash the potatoes, mixing them up with the cabbage.
-Add salt, to taste and serve hot with plenty of butter.
+6. Mash and Season: Use a fork or potato masher to mash the potatoes, mixing them with the cabbage.
+Season with salt to taste and serve hot with an extra pat of butter on top.

 six pictures showing how to cook potatoes and cabbage to make colcannon.